do you know if the extruder fan is connected to the 12 / 24V output directly on board? The

 The RRD can control two fan's over Marlin about the pin 11 and 6.

-So i like to control the extruder fan also with the RRD and for this i must change the standard fan from 24V to 12V.
+So i like to control the extruder fan also with the RRD and for this i must change the

 And on this way, i have a silent printer and save power when the printer is only powered on and not on printing.

-Marlin powered bouth fan's on when a print jop wil started and powered off, when the motors are inaktiv and no extrution is runing.
+Marlin powered bouth fan's on when a print jop wil started and powered off, when the

 I have found also, that the 5V fan's and the 24V standard fan for extruder bring's not so much